 Seafoods Fiesta is Bistro Maloleno’s seafood platter which is ideal for sharing with the family or friends.
 It has squid, shrimp, tempura, crabs, prawns, oysters and mussels.
 It is topped with a thick flavorful sauce which made the fresh seafood more delectable.
 It’s just perfect for seafood lovers like myself.

-Overall, I'd say it was a unique experience to dine at Bistro Maloleno.
-I love how they were able to preserve these culinary heritage.
-It's something beyond the usual dishes that I normally would eat in Davao.
-Kudos to the management of Bistro Maloleno for not just preserving but also for sharing Bulacan's heritage dishes.
-It's definitely a must-try when visiting Malolos Bulacan.
+Overall, I’d say it was a unique experience to dine at Bistro Maloleno.
+I love how they were able to preserve this culinary heritage.
+It’s something beyond the usual dishes that I normally would eat in Davao.
+Kudos to the management of Bistro Maloleno for not just preserving but also for sharing Bulacan’s heritage dishes.
+It’s definitely a must-try when visiting Malolos Bulacan.

 Bistro Maloleño Events Place & Restaurant